M87 in 2017

 The EHT is globe-spanning VLBI array that observes the nearest supermassive black holes in Sgr A* and M87 at 1.3 mm wavelength.
 After years of preparation the EHT observed Sgr A* and M87 with telescopes around the world in the spring of 2017 and 2018 (see pictures from the observations).

 In April 2019, we published the results of our observations of M87; the first images of a supermassive black hole with resolution on event-horizon scales (read the papers).
-After devoting significant effort to overcoming the rapid variability in the Galactic Center observations, we finally published corresponding images of Sgr A* in 2022.
+After devoting significant effort to overcoming the rapid variability in the Galactic Center observations, we published corresponding images of Sgr A* in 2022.
+After these initial images were released, I co-led projects to image and interpret linear and circular polarization data from the EHT, which directly constrain the magnetic field structure near the event horizon.

 By correlating the recorded electric field measured simultaneously at telescopes around the world, the EHT can effectively synthesize the resolving power of an Earth-sized telescope with an angular resolution of about 10 microarcseconds (1 / 360000000th of a degree!)